-For SFY 2016 and SFY 2017:
+For SFY 2018:

-For Level 1: An omission encounter rate and a surplus encounter rate of no more than 11% for both claim-level and line-level records.
+For Level 1: An omission encounter rate and a surplus encounter rate of no more than 10% at the line-level records.

-For Level 2: A payment error rate of no more than 4%.
+For Level 2: A payment error rate of no more than 4% for each claim type based on how encounters are processed-i.e., either paid at the detail level or at the header level.